Push Notifications And How They Can Help Your App

 5. Let Them Know That They Were Missed

 It is not uncommon for some of the most engaged users to abruptly stop using the app and abandon it entirely.
 This happens mostly when your loyal user exhibits infidelity to go and engage with another app similar to yours!
-This situation, though can be salvaged by sending out a personalized message to the dormant users, letting them know that you missed them, and reminding them about what they are missing out on.
+This situation though, can be salvaged by sending out a personalized message to the dormant users, letting them know that you missed them, and reminding them about what they are missing out on.

 What Turns Users Off Push Notifications?

 In this context when we compare the iOS to Android platform, the acceptance of push notifications varies widely between the two.
 As per recent studies, the Android users have a robust 60% uptake of push notifications as compared to much lower (40%) uptake for iOS.
-This might be a result of the way push notifications are handles by the two platforms.
+This might be a result of the way push notifications are handled by the two platforms.
 The iOS platform requires the users to opt-in through a prompt that appears upon opening the app for the first time, whereas the Android platform grants permission in bulk at app download.
 However, through their recent “Android N” upgrade they have made it easier for the users to opt out if they want.
-This is accomplished simply by long pressing the message, the choosing to silence or block the push notifications.
+This is accomplished simply by long pressing the message, then choosing to silence or block the push notifications.

 But what is it that makes us opt-out of push notifications, why do we shy away from it?
 What is it that we are scared of?
 What is it that deters us from opting-in?